bibbox/bibbox-documentation/docs/app-creators-manual_v4.md

 otherwise the tagging of the bibbox docker/hub and bibbox github will get confused.

 1. Generate a new branch in github, if you plan to release a major version.

+	1. Once a stable bibbox release is ready create a tag in compliance with the naming convention (e.g. `v8.7.2_bibboxrel001`).

+	2. The latest app version should be merged in the master branch if a stable BIBBOX release exists via a pull request.

 2. Update all the files for the anticipated version, don't forget to update *appinfo.json*.

 3. Set in the docker compose template file (docker-compose.yml.template) the tags for the docker images.
 Please note, that ALL used images should be tagged with an specific version, don't use the 'latest" tag, as this could break your APP in the future.

-4. Add the tag in the DOCKER hub to build tagged images (press SAVE before TRIGGER)
+4. *Add the tag in the DOCKER hub to build tagged images (press SAVE before TRIGGER)*

 5. Edit in the used kit, e.g. *bibbox.json* the version information.
 This file can be found in the *application-store* repository.